 Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 The Exodus narrative documents each stage of the journey from Egypt to Mount Sinai, through the 40 years of wilderness wanderings, all the way to the conquest of the promised land by Joshua.
-Some interpretations of these locations have led to the conclusion that the mountain is in Egypt’s Peninsula, but an Arabian location for Mount Sinai is certainly plausible if these Biblical locations are mapped out.
+Some interpretations of these locations have led to the conclusion that Mount Sinai is in Egypt’s Peninsula, but an Arabian location for Mount Sinai is certainly plausible and much more likely if these Biblical locations are mapped out.

 Kadesh was one of the stages of the Exodus journey after the Israelites defied God during the Golden Calf Worship incident and were sentenced to 40 years of wandering the wilderness.